navidrome/website/content/en/docs/Usage/sharing.md

 The generated sharable links will be in the following format: `http://yourserver.com/share/XXXXXXXXXX`.
 If you have Navidrome behind a reverse proxy, ensure you allow traffic to `/share`.

-### Creating and Managing Shares
-You can create and manage shares in the User Interface (UI) for the following:

-- Albums
-- Songs
-- Playlists
-- Artists

 ### Subsonic API Endpoints
 The Sharing feature also implements the related Subsonic API endpoints.
 See the <a href="https://opensubsonic.netlify.app/categories/sharing/" target="_blank">API docs for implemented endpoints</a>